Wearable Glucose Monitoring Device Improvements

 Method for transmitting and receiving biometric information between a continuous blood glucose monitoring sensor and a communication terminal.
 The method involves generating transmission packets with a sequential generation identifier when the sensor measures biometric data like glucose.
 The packets are transmitted to the terminal which checks the identifiers to find and request any missing packets.
 This allows reliable reception even if there are disconnections.

-5. Enhanced Sensor Insertion Device for In Vivo Glucose Monitoring Systems
+5. Sensor Insertion Device with Removable Cap for Stabilization and Controlled Retraction in Analyte Monitoring Systems

 ABBOTT DIABETES CARE INC., 2022